 The community formed Gatoto in 1994 because they understood that their children would not receive education without their action.
-However, as could be expected, the lack of funds and experience meant that the academic and co-curricular standards were fairly low.
+However, as could be expected, the lack of funds and experience meant that the academic and co-curricular standards were low.
 Today, the school has changed dramatically.
-Gatoto competes alongside well-funded private and public schools in many areas, from standardized test scores to sports competitions.
+We compete alongside well-funded private and public schools in many areas, from standardized test scores to sports competitions.

-Even with its very limited resources, Gatoto manages to score extremely well in standardized tests.
-In 1994, Gatoto scored dead last in its Division in academic results.
+With limited resources, we manages to score extremely well in standardized tests.
+In 1994, we were the last in Division in academic results.
 Today, the school is ranked in the top 10 of community schools in Nairobi by academic results.
 Furthermore, the amount of children sitting the Kenya Certificate Of Primary Education (KCPE) has steadily increased since the school began.
-In 2011, 91 students sat the KCPE.
+In 2019, 128 students sat the KCPE.
 This compares with ~50 candidates each year in the last decade.

-Additionally, the school has made significant advances in the retention of students.
-Three significant reasons for the vast improvement in academic results are the food program, improvements in the qualifications of the teachers and donations of basic school text books.
+Additionally, we have made significant advances in the retention of students.
+Three significant reasons for the vast improvement in academic results are the food program, improvements in the qualifications of the teachers and donations of basic school text books

 In the developing world, women are often not given the same opportunities as men, both in education and the job market.
 This is not the case at Gatoto.
 Girls account for 50% of the students and they attend the same classes as the boys.
 Furthermore, girls generally hold a representative number of the top academic places in the school.
 They also participate in as many sporting and co-curricular activities as the boys.

-The majority of the teachers are women.
-The Director Betty Nyagoha, who has been a major reason for Gatoto’s survival and success, provides a strong, positive female role model.
-Gatoto believes that gender equality in the school creates opportunities for women, as well as teaching children to treat everyone with respect, regardless of gender.
+Majority of the teachers are women.
+The Director has been the major reason for Gatoto’s survival and success, she provides a strong, positive female role model.
+Gatoto believes that gender equality in the school creates opportunities for women, as well as teaching children to treat everyone with respect, regardless of their gender.